What Is Distilled Water Used For In Chemistry

 When preparing distilled water, all applicable safety protocols should be followed.
 The pH of the water should be tested before proceeding with any experiments to ensure it is not too acidic or alkaline for the experiment.
 In addition, all containers used to store distilled water should be properly labeled with a date and time and stored away from direct sunlight or other sources of heat.

-See also Why Is Distilled Water Bad For You
+See also Is Distilled Water Good For Dogs To Drink

 Finally, it is important to use only high-quality materials when performing experiments with distilled water.
 All chemicals used should be tested for purity before being added to the mixture.
 If possible, solutions should also be tested for their specific gravity and concentration prior to use in an experiment.
 Following these safety precautions will help ensure that experiments involving distilled water are conducted safely and